Anderson Lopes

-Anderson José Lopes de Souza (born 15 September 1993) is a Brazilian professional footballer who plays as a forward for Singapore Premier League club Lion City Sailors.
+Anderson José Lopes de Souza (born 15 September 1993) is a Brazilian professional footballer who plays as a forward for J1 League club Vissel Kobe.

 Club career

 Avaí

 Born in Recife, Pernambuco, Lopes joined Avaí's youth setup in 2011, after starting it out at Internacional.
 He made his professional debut on 29 November 2013, coming on as a second-half substitute in a 1–0 home win against Boa Esporte.

 Marcílio Dias (loan)

 In January 2014, Lopes was loaned to Marcílio Dias.
 After scoring six goals in only 16 matches, he returned to Avaí, being assigned to the main squad in the second level.

 Tombense

 On 17 April 2014, Lopes signed with Série C club Tombense.

 Avaí (loan)

 On 1 May 2014, Lopes was loaned out to his former club Avaí.
 On 14 May 2014, Lopes scored his first goal for his boyhood club by netting a brace in a 2–1 home win against ASA, for the season's Copa do Brasil.
 He finished the year with 33 league appearances and four goals, also being promoted to Série A.

 On 10 May 2015, Lopes made his Série A debut, starting in a 1–1 home draw against Santos.